Constantine II of Greece: After World War II and return to Greece

 In 1944, at the end of World War II, Nazi Germany gradually withdrew from Greece.
-While the majority of exiled Greeks were able to return to their country, Constantine and his family had to remain in exile because of the growing republican opposition at home.
-Britain tried to reinstate George, who remained in exile in London, but most of the resistance, in particular the communists, were opposed.
+While the majority of exiled Greeks were able to return to their country, the royal family had to remain in exile because of the growing republican opposition at home.
+Britain tried to reinstate George II, who remained in exile in London, but most of the resistance, in particular the communists, were opposed.
 Instead, George had to appoint from exile a Regency Council headed by Archbishop Damaskinos of Athens, who immediately appointed a republican-majority government headed by Nikolaos Plastiras.
 George, who was humiliated, ill and powerless, considered abdicating for a time in favour of his brother, but eventually decided against it.

 Prince Paul, who was more combative but also more popular than his brother, would have liked to return to Greece as heir to the throne as early as the liberation of Athens in 1944, as he believed that back in his country he would have been quickly proclaimed regent, which would have blocked the way for Damaskinos and made it easier to restore the monarchy.

 However, the unstable situation in the country and the polarisation between communists and bourgeois allowed the monarchists to return to power after the parliamentary elections of March 1946.
-After becoming Prime Minister, Konstantinos Tsaldaris organised a referendum on 1 September 1946 with the aim of allowing George to return to the throne.
+After becoming prime minister, Konstantinos Tsaldaris organised a referendum on 1 September 1946 with the aim of allowing George to return to the throne.
 The majority in the referendum was in favour of reinstating the monarchy, at which time Constantine and his family also returned to Greece.
 In a country still suffering from rationing and deprivation, they moved back to the villa in Psychikó.
-It was there that Prince Paul and Princess Frederica chose to start a small school, where Constantine and his sisters received their first education under the supervision of Jocelin Winthrop Young, a British disciple of the German-Jewish educator Kurt Hahn.
+It was there that Paul and Frederica chose to start a small school, where Constantine and his sisters received their first education under the supervision of Jocelin Winthrop Young, a British disciple of the German-Jewish educator Kurt Hahn.

-The tension between communists and conservatives led in the following years to the Greek Civil War, fought mainly in northern Greece.
-The Civil War ended in 1949 with the victory of the bourgeois and royalists, supported by Britain and the United States.
+The tension between communists and conservatives led, in the following years, to the Greek Civil War.
+That conflict was fought mainly in northern Greece.
+The Civil War ended in 1949, with the victory of the bourgeois and royalists, who had been supported by Britain and the United States.